How Much Credit Card Debt is Okay When Buying a Home?

 Based on your debt-to-income ratio, you can now determine what kind of mortgage will be best for you.

-• FHA loans usually require your debt ratio (including your proposed new mortgage payment) to be 43% or less.
+• FHA loans usually require your ratio (including your proposed new mortgage payment) to be 43% or less.

 To improve your chances of getting a mortgage, or even just getting a better interest rate, there are a few things you can do.